ffraenz/lambda-gandi-dyndns/README.md

 - `ip` – New IPv4 address
 - `ip6` – New IPv6 address
-- `domain` – Dynamic DNS domain name; Needs to be whitelisted in the environment variables
+- `domain` – Single or multiple comma-separated (`,`) Dynamic DNS domain names; Needs to be whitelisted in the environment variables

 ## Environment variables